Chriton/Firebase-Arduino/README.md

-# firebase-arduino
+# Firebase Arduino

-> A Vue.js project
+> A Vue.js project which reads data from Firebase Realtime Database.
+The data is written to Firebase by a Wemos D1 mini arduino.

 ## Build Setup